eventflow/Documentation/Documentation/Specifications.rst

     }

-As specifications really become powerful when they are combined, EventFlow also ships with a series of extension methods for the ``ISpecification<T>`` interface that allows easy combination of implemented specifications.
+Specifications really become powerful when they are combined.
+EventFlow also ships with a series of extension methods for the ``ISpecification<T>`` interface that allows easy combination of implemented specifications.